damurashov/MadCV/README.md

 - Python
 - RTOS (Nuttx, FreeRTOS)
 - OOP
+- Multithreading, synchronization primitives
 - Networks
 - gcc
 - CMake
 - Make
-- Digital communication protocols
 - Linux
 - Shell scripting
 - TCP/IP
 - ESP-IDF
 - CubeMX
 - IDEs: Eclipse IDE, Qt Creator IDE, VSCode
+- Digital communication protocols
 - MAVLink

-Other
+## Other

 - Ability to maintain inherited code, delve into the internals of used libraries and frameworks, port and tweak those in order to get things done
 - Willingness to interact with adjacent areas of expertise, such as digital electronics, algorithms, learn about those in the process
 - English: fluent verbal communication, business correspondence

-Secondary
+## Secondary

 *Hobby projects, one-off tasks, etc. Various technologies I have worked with, or skills I have acquired, that are not "native" to me, or necessarily